markzhai/AndroidPerformanceMonitor/README.md

         throw new UnsupportedOperationException();
     }

     /**
-     * Packages that developer concern, by default it uses process name.
+     * Packages that developer concern, by default it uses process name,
+     * put high priority one in pre-order.
      *
      * @return null if simply concern only package with process name.
      */